 There is no one-size-fits-all approach to addressing legacy complexity and inflexibility.
 Only with a clear view of the business’ requirements can the CIO make the right technology simplification choices.

-Product Cost Transparency.
-The first step is to examine the expected relevance and relative costs of the products and services in the business’s portfolio of offerings.
-Having an understanding of the relative costs and future relevance of all products can support a strong business case for replatforming.
-This understanding enables the business to address obsolete products and paves the way for renewal of the IT and product architecture to support growth.
+Product Cost Transparency—Examine the expected relevance and relative costs of your products and services.
+This understanding can support a strong case for “re-platforming.”
+It also enables you to target obsolete products and paves the way for renewal of IT and product architecture to support growth.

-Step Up New Platform.
-Having identified the current profitable, active products and services and their IT requirements, the business creates a new platform to support them.
+Step Up New Platform—Having identified the most viable products and services and their IT requirements, create a new platform to support them.

-Transition Products to New Platform.
-Move IT processing support from a legacy set of components to a strategic set, and transitions its portfolio of active products and services to the new IT platform.
+Transition Products to New Platform—Move IT processing support from legacy components to a strategic set, and transition its portfolio of active products and services to the new IT platform.

-Transition Current Platform or Remaining Products.
-Transition your current platforms or remaining products and services to a replatformed operation to support the legacy requirements for as long as necessary.
+Transition Current Platform or Remaining Products—Transition your current platforms or remaining products and services to a replatformed operation to support legacy requirements for as long as necessary.